 - Affordable and appropriate housing

-- Employment and educational opportunities for themselves and for their children
+- Employment and educational opportunities

 - Money management skills